2nil-web/webview-app/README.md

 Provided with a Makefile that build the test under msys/mingw64.

-The test file originated from the bind.cc of the webview library.
+The test file originate from the bind.cc example of the webview library.

-The content of the 2 folders "webview" and "WebView2" come from building the webview library with the "script/build.sh" file.
+The content of the 2 folders "webview" and "WebView2" comes from building the webview library with the "script/build.sh" file.

-The icon is an svg built with inkscape and converted in a .ico file with magick convert.
+The icon is an svg built with inkscape and converted into a .ico file with magick convert.

+The resulting binary size  can be reduced with upx (make upx).